jinpf/Console_check/README.md

 A python script for checking whether devices can be logged on by ssh.

 This script using multithread method to do the check, pretty good for checking a huge amount of devices.
-I write this as an intern of Alibaba, tests show it works well:)

 ##Prerequisites
-* python 2
+* python 2.x
 * paramiko([http://docs.paramiko.org/](http://docs.paramiko.org/))

 ##Usage：